martinpaljak/GlobalPlatformPro/README.md

  * Set the default ```40..4F``` keys to a G&D card that uses EMV diversification:

         java -jar gp.jar -emv -unlock

+   note that you will have to use ```--relax``` option after this operation to get rid of the warning about diversification.

  * Show APDU-s sent to the card: